Glenn Howard: 1994–2000

 In 1994, Middaugh left the team to start his own rink.
 The team added Ken McDermot at lead position, with Corner moving to second.
 McDermot had previously played on the Bob Fedosa rink.
 The team tried to win a record fifth straight provincial championship at the 1995 Ontario Tankard.
-The did finish the round robin tied for first with a 7–2 record, and earned a bye-to the final.
-However, in the final they lost to Ed Werenich in a come-from behind extra end game.
+They finished the round robin tied for first with a 7–2 record, and earned a bye-to the final.
+However, they lost the final to Ed Werenich in a come-from behind extra end game.
 The team finished the season with over $100,000 in winnings on the tour.

 In 1995, McDermot was replaced by Noel Herron of Guelph, who had previously played for Paul Savage.
 At the 1996 provincial championship, the team once again topped the table with a 7–2 record, tied for first, but with a bye-to the final.
 And, for the second year in a row, the team lost in the Ontario final, this time to Bob Ingram of Ridgetown.

 The team continued to juggle its front end in an attempt to qualify for the 1998 Winter Olympics.
 In 1996, the Howards added 1994 Northern Ontario champions Scott Patterson and Phil Loevenmark to the team, replacing Corner and Herron.
 With the addition of the two Northerners, the rink considered curling out of Northern Ontario for the season.
 The team ultimately decided to continue to curl out of Southern Ontario for playdowns that season.
 At the 1997 provincial championship, the team did not fare as well as usual, finishing the round robin with a 5–4 record, tied with the Peter Steski rink from Ottawa City View.
 The team beat Steski in the tiebreaker, but ultimately lost in the semifinal to their rival Ed Werenich, in a game played just 90 minutes after tiebreaker.
-At the end of the season, the team won the Players' Championship, defeating Randy Woytowich of Saskatchewan in the final.
+At the end of the season, the team won the 1997 World Curling Tour Championship (now called the Players' Championship), defeating Randy Woytowich of Saskatchewan in the final.
 It was the second title for the Howard brothers, after having won the inaugural event in 1993.
 The win earned the team a spot at the 1997 Canadian Olympic Curling Trials.